Taylor-S-Smith/SmashUpCSharp/src/NOTES.md

+Should decreasing power from ongoing effect be considerd affecting oneself?
+Or just increasing?

+alpha and archive should conflict (but we should change it so they don't) If alpha played first, no card drawn
+If archive played first, drawn

 Keep in mind:
 - Madness interacts strangely with mass enchant
 - If you try to play a special card with mass enchant, it will discard without effect if it's condition is not met